Bilbao and San Sebastián with Chef Andoni

-Is it midnight, or 4 am?
 You lost track of time, cooking, dining and breaking out into song in a historic, wood-paneled tavern in San Sebastián in the Basque region of Spain.
-You’re with exclusive company: world-renowned chef Andoni Aduriz and members of this txoko, one of the region’s 200 or so traditionally male, secret gastronomic societies.
-And you’re the guest of honor.
+You’re with exclusive company: world-renowned chef Andoni Aduriz and members of this txoko, one of the region’s 200 or so secret gastronomic societies.
+And you’re a guest of honor.
 Sparkling txakoli wine has been poured from dramatic heights into your glass; you’ve sampled blackthorn liqueur, buttery cheeses, and silken hams in between bouts of chopping, searing, and sautéing the main course.
 You have never felt so at home.
 As the Basque say, Adiskide onekin, orduak labur.
 With a good friend, the hours are short.

-Your curator on this exquisite culinary journey – exclusive to YPO members and their family and friends – is a legendary chef.
+Your curator on this exquisite culinary journey is a legendary chef.
 Andoni Luis Aduriz is the chef at Mugaritz, the hillside Basque restaurant that’s been ranked among the world’s top ten tables for over a decade now.
 More than just a restaurant, it’s become a culinary Mecca for chefs, creators, and boundary-breakers of all kinds.
-Half mystic, half jester, Andoni approaches food in a way that’s equal parts cerebral and playful.
-Eating here is an adventure.
-(Dishes have been compared to cobwebs and stones; he’s made a salad in soup.)
+Half mystic, half jester, Chef Andoni approaches food in a way that’s equal parts cerebral and playful.
 Make no mistake: All of it is unforgettably delicious.
+VIP access to the Guggenheim Museum in Bilbao, a private lunch hosted by Chef Alija at his Michelin-starred Nerua, dinner at Michelin-starred Arzak, a private meal with Chef Andoni at Mugaritz… if you are passionate about food and wine, if you appreciate private access to some of Europe’s most exclusive kitchens, join us!

-The region's ancient culture, traditional producers, and centuries-old markets
+The region's culture, traditional crafts, and centuries-old markets.
+Support local nonprofits doing good.

 Jim created Game Changers to develop singular experiences with leading chefs as a means to make a lasting impact, donating to hand-picked NGOs in destinations visited that are changing lives through food.